mageworx/MageWorx_SeoCrossLinksGraphQl/README.md

 - Download this module and upload it to the `app/code/MageWorx/SeoCrossLinksGraphQl` directory *(create "SeoCrossLinksGraphQl" first if missing)*

 **2) Installation using composer (from packagist)**
-- Execute the following command: `composer require SeoCrossLinksGraphQl`
+- Execute the following command: `composer require mageworx/module-seocrosslinks-graph-ql`

 ## How to use
 The SeoCrossLinksGraphQl modifies the necessary attributes of the entities of Product, categories and CMS pages, when you call these entities using the standard GraphQL requests.